Gary Owen’s S.I.R.T. South Beach Line Page

 taken on the last day of service:

-An undated aerial view of the area near Clifton Junction.
+Two undated aerial views of the area near Clifton Junction.

-The SIRT South Beach ROW can be seen at the upper right.
+The SIRT South Beach ROW can be seen at the upper right (first photo).

 we have a 1991 aerial view of